dgarigali/RealtimeMessageExchange/server/README.md

 ## Fenix authentication

 This system is supposed to be used by IST users.
 Hence, they need to login using their Fenix credentials.
 The programmer of the system must create an application on its own Fenix account, following [this instructions](http://fenixedu.org/dev/tutorials/use-fenixedu-api-in-your-application/).
-After that, the Fenix API will two keys: client_id and client_secret, which must be inserted in the setup.ini file.
-Also, the redirect_uri field of that file must be updated to the URL the browser will redirect after logging in into Fenix (in this case, it must be the URL of your server).
+After that, the Fenix API will create two keys: client_id and client_secret, which must be inserted in the setup.ini file.
+Also, the redirect_uri field of that file must be updated to the URL the browser will redirect after logging in into Fenix (in this case, it must be the URL of your server with the path login/).

 ## Instructions summary